ScottWhittaker/scottwhittaker.net.sveltekit/src/routes/posts/extraneous-zero-character-displayed-by-react.md

 ## Conclusion

 The reason this was not familiar to me was that I would not have coded the example in the same way.
 Of course this is personal preference but I like to fail/bail early.
-I prefer this approach as it means we can avoid issues like the one above, also it avoids using the ternary operator approach, which I find hard to read, particularly when it is combined with jsx.
+I prefer this approach as it means we can avoid issues like the one above, also it avoids using the ternary operator approach, which I find hard to read if it is over multiple lines and combined with jsx.

 ```js
   if (!things.length) return null;